syncfusion-content/javascript-docs/js/api/global.md

 <td class="name">Auto</td>
 <td class="type">string</td>
 <td class="default">auto</td>
-<td class="description">Gets or sets a value that indicates to render the auto(based on width) for columnlayout in grid.</td>
+<td class="description">Gets or sets a value that indicates to render the columnlayout in auto(based on width) for a grid.</td>
 </tr>
 <tr>
 <td class="name">Fixed</td>
 <td class="type">string</td>
 <td class="default">fixed</td>
-<td class="description">Gets or sets a value that indicates to render the fixed(based on width) for columnlayout in grid.</td>
+<td class="description">Gets or sets a value that indicates to render the columnlayout in fixed(based on width) for a grid.</td>
 </tr>
 </tbody>
 </table>